rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

       </profiles>
     </settings>

+The changes in the `settings.xml` also enable us to use a shorter command for creating the plugin in lieu of the longer version:

+    mvn org.jenkins-ci.tools:maven-hpi-plugin:<plugin-version>:create

 ## <a name="creating-the-plugin"></a>Creating the Plugin

-To start with the plugin source code creation, in the terminal type
+To start with the plugin source code creation, in the terminal type:

-    mvn hpi:create -Pjenkins
+    mvn hpi:create

-The changes in the `settings.xml` enable us to use this short command instead of the below actual command

-    mvn org.jenkins-ci.tools:maven-hpi-plugin:<plugin-version>:create

 You would be prompted to enter a groupId.
-We would select the default
+We would select the default structure - `org.jenkinsci.plugins`

     Enter the groupId of your plugin [org.jenkins-ci.plugins]: org.jenkinsci.plugins